-Steven has written four full-length plays: Stacy & Mia, Not the Truth We Seek, The Average High School Play, and The Average High School Play 2, as well as one-acts that have been seen in New York City, Westerville, OH, and in his hometown of Mount Vernon, OH.
+Steven has written three full-length plays: Stacy & Mia, Not the Truth We Seek, and The Average High School Play, as well as one-acts that have been seen in New York City, Westerville, OH, and in their hometown of Mount Vernon, OH.

-His work has been seen at the New Light Theater Project Darkroom 13 at the Access Theater, the Kraine Theater, the Theatre at St. Clement's, Otterbein University, the Hudson Guild Theater, the WorkShop Theaters, and the Manhattan Repertory Theater.
+Their work has been seen at the New Light Theater Project Darkroom 13 at the Access Theater, the Kraine Theater, the Theatre at St. Clement's, Otterbein University, the Hudson Guild Theater, and the WorkShop Theaters.

-Steven was selected as one of the Residents for the Access Theater starting March 1, 2018 to develop Very Strong Liking from a 35-minute mime play into a full-length musical called At the Barre with collaborator Matthew Gittins.
+Steven was selected as one of the Residents for the Access Theater starting March 1, 2018 to develop Very Strong Liking from a 35-minute mime play into a full-length musical called At the Barre.
+They also completed an Independent Writing Residency at the Eugene O'Neill Theater Center in February 2018.
+They will be a residence with the Dragon's Egg Studio in August 2018.

 The Kitchen Appliances is a writer-director team consisting of Otterbein BFA Acting graduates, Evan Moore-Coll and Steven Meeker Jr. Starting as an idea three years ago in their dorm room, the two finally made the move to NYC in January 2017 and began to create work together.

 The first two years of college are full of discoveries as well as highs and lows for Stacy as she begins her time at Boston University.
 Bouncing between her freshman year hook up with her RA, Lily, a frat boy, and her first real attempt at a relationship with a woman named Mia, Stacy is forced to relive all of the stress of dating in college, the consequences of being friends with benefits, and the long-winding journey to accepting her sexuality.
-Based on the playwright’s reimagining of his relationship with his girlfriend, Stacy & Mia is just like college, equal parts funny, frustrating, and painful.
+Based on the playwright’s reimagining of his relationship with his girlfriend, Periastron is just like college, equal parts funny, frustrating, and painful.

 Not the Truth We Seek was selected and awarded Distinction, 2017.